ironplc/ironplc/README.md

 transducers and actuators through analog/digital IO, industrial protocols such as I²C and Modbus, or even common internet protocol such as HTTP.

 IronPLC is now where near those capabilities yet.
-What exists is parser and semantic analyzer are building blocks for a for IEC 61131-3.
-These are the first building blocks towards a complete runtime.

 ## Mission